getsentry/sentry-docs/src/collections/_documentation/clients/go/index.md

 ## Configuration {#configure}

-To use `raven-go`, you’ll need to import the `raven` package, then initilize your DSN globally.
+To use `raven-go`, you’ll need to import the `raven` package, then initialize your DSN globally.
 If you specify the `SENTRY_DSN` environment variable, this will be done automatically for you.
 The release and environment can also be specified in the environment variables `SENTRY_RELEASE` and `SENTRY_ENVIRONMENT` respectively.
 More on this in [Configuration]({%- link _documentation/clients/go/config.md -%}) section.

 ```go